 Take a great short circular walk in Jardin

-We mapped out this circular walk to take in a number of attractions and things to do in Jardin, so we’ll take them in order.
+We mapped out this circular walk to take in a number of attractions and what to do in Jardin, Colombia, so we’ll take them in order.
 This route as described is just around 4 kilometres from the Plaza del Libertador.
 First walk to the corner of Carrera 9 and Calle and 11, where you’ll find a signpost and a narrow cobbled path.
 This circular walk will take in waterfalls, the bat cave, fabulous coffee and banana plantations, (where you may be lucky enough to be serenaded by local musicians like we were), and then you can return to town on the Garrucha – cable car if you dare!

 If you decide not to take the Garrucha, then continuing on to walk and return to the Plaza del Libertador will make the walk a total of around 5.3km.